Lyle R. Wheeler: Biography

-Lyle Wheeler studied at the University of Southern California, then worked as a magazine artist and industrial designer.
+Lyle Wheeler came to Long Beach, California, as a youth and studied architecture at the University of Southern California, from which he later received an honorary degree.
+He then worked as a magazine artist and industrial designer.
 In 1936, he was hired by David O. Selznick to work as a set designer for Selznick's motion picture production company.
+His first credit as a film art director came that year on The Garden of Allah, an early experiment in colour.
 Wheeler proved able to design quality sets at reasonable costs and was very much in demand in the industry.
 By the end of World War II, Wheeler had joined 20th Century Fox, where he remained as chief art director until the end of the 1950s.
+He was also associated for a long period with the producer Alexander Korda.

-In a career spanning 40 years, Wheeler created sets for more than 350 motion pictures, many of which are considered film classics.
+In a career spanning roughly 50 years, Wheeler worked on more than 400 motion pictures.
+His last film credit came in 1975 on Posse.
 His credits include A Star Is Born, A Tree Grows in Brooklyn, State Fair, The Dolly Sisters, Forever Amber, The Fan, The Pride of St. Louis, Titanic, The Seven Year Itch, and Carousel and in particular, Gone With the Wind, for which he drew some of the earliest examples of storyboards for film, illustrating not only the art design, but the framing, composition and even the color for nearly every shot in the film, greatly influencing the production.
+The Los Angeles Times described his role on the film as creating the sets for a production designed by William Cameron Menzies.
 He also created matte paintings for all the ceilings for the sets as well as large set pieces like the facade of Tara.
 He was nominated for the Academy Award for Best Production Design 29 times, winning five.
-In 1951, he was nominated for four different films, three in 1952 and twice for two films in one year.
+His first nomination came for The Prisoner of Zenda (1937) and his last for The Cardinal (1963).